On the category of finitely presented mod $p$ representations of $GL_2(F)$: Completed group rings.

-The backwards implication follows from Lemma~\ref{lem:fg}.
-Suppose that $V[\mf]$ is finitely presented as an $\FH$-module.
-Then it is finitely generated as an $\FF$-representation of $H$ by Lemma~\ref{lem:fg}, and so there is a surjection for some finite dimensional smooth representation $W$ of a compact open subgroup $K \subset H$.
-The kernel of $\alpha$ is a smooth representation of $H$ that is finitely generated as an $\FH$-module, by \cite[Tag 0519]{stacks-project}~(5).\footnote{Strictly speaking, \cite[Tag 0519]{stacks-project} is only stated for modules over commutative rings.
-However, it is still true, with an identical proof, in the non-commutative case.} Therefore it is finitely generated as an $\FF$-representation of $H$, by Lemma~\ref{lem:fg}.
+\begin{proof} The backwards implication follows from Lemma~\ref{lem:fg}.
+Suppose that $V$ is finitely presented as an $\AG$-module.
+Then by Lemma~\ref{lem:fg} there is a surjection for some finite rank $A$-representation $W$ of a compact open subgroup $K \subset G$.
+The kernel of $\alpha$ is a $K$-finite representation of $G$ that is finitely generated as an $\AG$-module, by \cite[Tag 0519]{stacks-project}~(5).\footnote{Strictly speaking, \cite[Tag 0519]{stacks-project} is only stated for modules over commutative rings.
+However, it is still true, with an identical proof, in the non-commutative case.} Therefore it is finitely generated as an $A$-representation of $G$, by Lemma~\ref{lem:fg}.

 Suppose now that $V$ is finitely presented.
-We first reduce to the case $V = \ind_K^H \FF$: there is a short exact sequence

-with $W_1$ and $W_2$ finite-dimensional smooth $\FF$-representations of $K$, and we must show that $V$ is finitely presented as an $\FH$-module.
-By lemma~\ref{lem:fg} above, $\ind_K^H W_1$ is finitely generated as an $\FH$-module.
-Therefore, by \cite[Tag 0519]{stacks-project}~(4), it suffices to consider the case $V = \ind_K^H W_2$.
-There is a subgroup $K' \subset K$, smooth representation $W_3$ of $K'$, and $\FF$-vector space $\FF^n$ with trivial $K'$-action, and a short exact sequence and so, by the same argument again, we may assume that $V = (\ind_{K'}^H \FF)^n = (\FF[H/K])^n$.
-Shrinking $K'$ further if necessary, we see that it suffices to prove that $\ind_{K}^H \FF$ is finitely generated whenever $K$ is an open subgroup of $I$.
+Then by Lemma~\ref{lem:fp-basic}~(2), there is a compact open subgroup $K$, a finite rank $A$-representation $M$ of $K$, and a surjection $\ind_K^G M \rarrow V \rarrow 0$ with finitely generated kernel.